 7. White Duck Avalon Bell Tent:

 The tent is made of high-quality, heavy-duty 10.10 oz.
-Army Duck Canvas, the seams are double stitched, floor is reinforced and waterproof, and there’s even a proprietary shock absorber grounding system for some of the most comfortable night sleep.
+Army Duck Canvas, the seams are double stitched, the floor is reinforced and waterproof, and there’s even a proprietary shock absorber grounding system for some of the most comfortable night sleep.
 One of the most outstanding things about this amazing family tent is its breathability.
-Unlike plastic, canvas can be both water repellent and breathable so that you don’t wake up with all that condensation dripping down the walls in the morning.
+Unlike plastic, the canvas can be both water-repellent and breathable so that you don’t wake up with all that condensation dripping down the walls in the morning.

-The Avalon Bell Tent is impressively roomy (it genuinely accommodates 8 people with room to spare) and allows you to fully stand everywhere inside even if you’re 6 ft tall.
+The Avalon Bell Tent is impressively roomy (it genuinely accommodates eight people with room to spare) and allows you to fully stand everywhere inside, even if you’re 6 ft tall.
 This one is a tent that requires some investment, but it will last you a lifetime.
 And customer service is amazing too.

 Families of 6 are a little easier to plan for than a larger family of 8.
 These tents are great for people that are outfitting a family of four and can use a little extra space inside the tent for their camping gear.

-If you are a full family of 6, we’d definitely recommend looking at an 8 person tent just because the extra room can come in handy.
-The 8 person tents aren’t that much bigger or heavier than 6 person tents so they are ideal if you need the extra room.
+If you are a full family of 6, we’d definitely recommend looking at an 8-person tent just because the extra room can come in handy.
+The 8-person tents aren’t that much bigger or heavier than 6-person tents, so they are ideal if you need extra room.

-Six person tents are great for people that have 3 – 6 people that are looking to cap their weight that they have to carry around.
+Six-person tents are great for people that have 3 – 6 people that are looking to cap the weight that they have to carry around.
 If you fall into this bucket, we’d recommend that you look at any of the 6 person tents we have outlined for you below.

 The Kazoo Saturn 6P tent is one of those large tents that actually accommodate the number of people stated on the package and some more.
-This double-layered instant cabin tent comfortably fits 6 adults with plenty of space for gear.
-The 118×110 inch floor fits two queen mattresses or 6 adult sleeping bags with plenty of room to spare.
+This double-layered instant cabin tent comfortably fits six adults with plenty of space for gear.
+The 118×110-inch floor fits two queen mattresses or six adult sleeping bags with plenty of room to spare.

-The Kazoo Saturn is one of the best large tents for family camping especially because it is insanely spacious (adults can stand inside and children have plenty of space to play and nap) and for being impressively sturdy for the money (there are several reports from happy campers about this cabin style tent holding up to some pretty severe rain storms and winds.)
-Hands down, this is our favorite 6 person tent for family camping so far.
+The Kazoo Saturn is one of the best large tents for family camping, especially because it is insanely spacious (adults can stand inside, and children have plenty of space to play and nap) and for being impressively sturdy for the money (there are several reports from happy campers about this cabin style tent holding up to some pretty severe rain storms and winds.)
+Hands down, this is our favorite six personal tent for family camping so far.

 faA lantern hook overhead comes in handy after sunset, and there are two mesh gear pockets on the walls.
 There’s a mat for the door, which helps keep dirty boots (and dirt) out of the interior.
 A port lets you run a power cable in if you have access to electricity.
 This tent is ideal for family trips to a campsite.

 As the name suggests this is a rugged tent.
 The fabric seems tough, and the walls have Coleman’s WeatherTec system to keep the rain out.
-Poles are heavy duty 11 mm fiberglasses.
-There’s a rain fly with an extension to protect the door.
-The door itself is the same D-shaped hinged model as the Montana, complete with fold-out mat underneath.
+Poles are heavy-duty 11 mm fiberglass.
+There’s a rainfly with an extension to protect the door.
+The door itself is the same D-shaped hinged model as Montana, complete with a fold-out mat underneath.

 The WeatherMaster isn’t cheap for a six-person tent, but the build quality and performance make it a great choice for a few nights in the woods.

 The current six-person model has a few updates to the design, including reflective guy ropes to help you avoid tripping at night.
-Like its bigger brother it uses Coleman’s WeatherTec system to keep the rain out, but it doesn’t come with a rain fly.
-If you’re expecting major stormy you can improvise one with a tarp, but a Coleman one to fit this tent is due out soon.
+Like its bigger brother, it uses Coleman’s WeatherTec system to keep the rain out, but it doesn’t come with a rainfly.
+If you’re expecting a major storm, you can improvise one with a tarp, but a Coleman one to fit this tent is due out soon.
 Details include a lantern hook and two mesh storage pockets inside.

-Inside it’s comfortable and well ventilated, with generous mesh panels shielded from rain by the fly.
-If you’re planning on backpacking with a couple of friends this isn’t beyond the limits of what you can carry, and it’s also a good size for hunting in dense woods where a higher tent would be awkward and conspicuous.
+Inside, it’s comfortable and well-ventilated, with generous mesh panels shielded from the rain by the fly.
+If you’re planning on backpacking with a couple of friends, this isn’t beyond the limits of what you can carry, and it’s also a good size for hunting in dense woods where a higher tent would be awkward and conspicuous.

 6. White Duck Prota Canvas Tent: